cloudposse/terraform-aws-components/modules/aurora-mysql-resources/README.md

         enabled: true
 ```

+Example (not actual):

-Example (not actual) `stacks/uw2-dev.yaml` file (override the default settings for the cluster resources in the `dev`
+`stacks/uw2-dev.yaml` file (override the default settings for the cluster resources in the `dev` account, create an
-account, create an additional database and user):
+additional database and user):

 ```yaml
 import: